DEUTSCHKLUB/prism-form/README.md

 # Vue3 Stores form test app

-This is an example assignment, not a real event.
-I wanted to test what's possible with jut a different kind of lead form.
+I wanted to test what's possible with simply a different kind of lead form.
 As the user steps through, they see their input data-bound to some messaging.
 I think this could be expanded to be dynamic messaging (gathering the weather data once they put in their zipcode say).

-I'll say, this is my 4th iteration of a project.
-Rather than create a cool website with a form in it, this assignment to me was about what can you do with a form.
+I'll say, this is my 4th iteration of the project.
+Rather than create a cool website with a form on it, this assignment to me was about what can you do with a form.

 ## Future Improvements
 - I'd like to take advantage of Jamstack arcitecture to create the database saving feature.